-To get the best out of your SAP Assessment (and your SAP Assessor) it’s very important to understand how the process works.
+To get the best out of your SAP Assessor it’s worth understanding a little about the assessment process itself.

 A SAP Assessor can (and sometimes should) be involved in all phases of a scheme, from RIBA stages 1 to 6.

-You may be a contractor, housebuilder, developer or consultant….but let’s say you are a typical architect.
+Let’s say you are a typical architecture practice.
 You’re busy and up against it.
 The client has dumped everything on your desk, the builder wants to start on site ASAP and you have building regs to clear.

 Not ideal but let’s face it, it happens!